Alexander Bari: Personal life

 Alexander Bari was a friend of many brightest people of his time — Dmitri Mendeleev, Nikolay Zhukovsky, Sergey Chaplygin, Fyodor Schechtel, Ivan Rerberg, and others were frequent guests in his house.
 Since 1884 Bari lived at Myasnitskaya st., 24, later he moved to the house №22.

 In 1898 Bari first met Leo Tolstoy.
 With daughter Anna Alexandrovna he paid visits to the writer's house in Khamovniki.

-When Russia faced difficult times, Bari told his wife that "its better to be a busman in Zurich than a millionaire in Russia" and asked her to leave the country.
+When Russia faced difficult times, Bari told his wife that "its better to be a busman in Zürich than a millionaire in Russia" and asked her to leave the country.
 In September 1905 he wrote "Things get worse in the country and we only have to endure…" After the assassination of Pyotr Stolypin Bari wrote to his friends that ‘the situation is dreadful and the worst is coming’.

 Despite all efforts, the company faced distress.
 The workers at factories talked Bari's employees into going on strikes and joining the revolutionary movement.
 This significantly affected the business.
 In 1909 Alexander Bari retired and entrusted the company to son Victor.